It’s time to get high above our fair cities and soak up those sunny rays.

 Be sure to wear your smoking jacket to this rooftop bar where one can select a cigar from the humidor to complement their caviar and Cognac, should the mood take them.

 This open-air treasure above the European will make you feel as though you’ve stepped over to Paris for a nightcap.
 It may not be a casual drop in, drop out type of place, but it’s worth the indulgence for a unique Melbourne experience.

 6. On the luxe list – InterContinental Double Bay, Sydney

-Striped day beds beckon bathers from the rooftop pool while the bar and restaurant help along the relaxed vibe.
-Anyone can enjoy the facilities up here without a booking until midday, but once the clock ticks over you must book and there’s a rather eye-watering minimum spend per person.
+Striped day beds beckon bathers from the rooftop pool (for the use of guests only) while the bar and restaurant help along with the relaxed vibe.
+Anyone can enjoy the facilities up here to dine and drink between 11.00am – 1 hour after sunset, with the often-spectacular sunsets here truly worth timing things right in order to soak in.